IBM/CodeEngine/thumbnail/README.md

 ## Initial Setup

+See the [main README](../README.md) for additional information about [getting started](../README.md#getting-started), but the main points are described below.

 You can work through this tutorial using the
 [IBM Cloud Shell](https://cloud.ibm.com/shell) service in your browser, or you can install the necessary CLI tools on your own machine.